ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 ## Bandwidth

 Another important speed metric for a network is its **bandwidth**, which is the maximum speed a network can sustain for a given period of time.
-Bandwidth is usually expressed in megabits per second (Mbps), but as optical fiber and 5G are getting more widespread, it is getting common to express it in gigabits per second (Gbps).
+Bandwidth is usually expressed in megabits per second (Mbit/s), but as optical fibre and 5G are getting more widespread, it is getting common to express it in gigabits per second (Gbit/s).

 Network bandwidth is not always symmetric, most of the time there is a larger bandwidth for receiving data than for sending data.
 As most users download more data than they upload, it made sense to allocate bandwidth this way.